timabell/ssrs-powershell-deploy/README.md

 PowerShell scripts to deploy a SQL Server Reporting Services project (*.rptproj) to a Reporting Server

+## wiki

+There's a [project wiki on github](https://github.com/timabell/ssrs-powershell-deploy/wiki), go ahead and expand it

 ## This fork

-Fork of a fork of a fork of probably a blog post somewhere

-This repository was forked from
+This repository was forked created from

 * https://gist.github.com/Jonesie/9005796
 	* fordked from https://gist.github.com/ChrisMissal/5979564